Updated: Jun 1

 7. Prevention of corruption act, 1988

-Corruption is considered to be one of the worst socio economic crimes and is the greatest impediments on the way towards progress for developing country like India.
+Corruption is considered to be one of the worst socio-economic crimes and is the greatest impediment on the way towards progress for developing countries like India.
 It was enacted to combat corruption in government agencies and public sector businesses in India.
-One of the important step in this regard was the enlarging the scope of the definition of the expression ‘Public Servant’.
+One of the important steps in this regard was enlarging the scope of the definition of the expression ‘Public Servant’.
 This Act discusses various offences and penalties.

 8. Dowry Prohibition Act, 1961

-This Act prohibits the practice of giving or taking of dowry by either parties to a marriage.
+This Act prohibits the practice of giving or taking of dowry by either party to a marriage.
 This law also punishes demanding and advertising dowry.
-It imposes a duty on parties getting married to make a list of gifts and presents.
+It imposes a duty on parties to get married to make a list of gifts and presents.
 If dowry has been exchanged at a wedding anyway, it imposes a duty on the person who is given dowry to give it to the bride.

 9. Immoral traffic prevention act, 1956 (pita)

 The Act intends to combat trafficking and sexual exploitation for commercial purposes.
 The Act leads to the codification of the laws that lays down rules and regulations regarding the sensitive issues of prostitution.
 It protects women and children from forceful flesh trade.
 This leads to the reduction of objectification of women and children.

 The State Government may in its discretion establish as many protective homes and corrective institutions under this Act as it thinks fit and such homes and institutions, when established, shall be maintained in such manner as may be prescribed.